kumahq/envoy-builds/README.md

 for linux/darwin amd64/arm64 and additionally a FIPS version for linux/amd64, windows amd64 and publish a _draft
 Github release_.

+### Limitations

+It's only possible to run 4 jobs in parallel due to the number of available macOS hosts.
 #### AWS IAM

 The Github workflow assumes the `envoy-ci` role.
 This role has the